SAP-samples/teched2023-AD272/exercises/1_SAPBuildApps/README.md

 Login with your user id ad272-XXX@education.cloud.sap where XXX is your assigned user like 001 or 002 and so on and password will be Acce$$teched23

-Please use the assigned user of Session B and add 10 to it.
-Example: Your Session B number on the table is 042 add 10.
-Your user ID is 052.
+Please use the assigned user and add 100 to it.
+Example: Your ID is 042 add 100.
+Your user ID is 142.

 The SAP Build lobby should open.